bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Sjors Provoost:

 No.
-The general thing that you're gonna need for that is called traffic shaping, which means that instead of sending your data the most efficient way possible (e.g. I need to send you a block, I'm just going to send you one megabyte as fast as I can), you're going to make it look like something else.
+The general thing that you're gonna need for that is called traffic shaping, which means that instead of sending your data the most efficient way possible, e.g. I need to send you a block, I'm just going to send you one megabyte as fast as I can, you're going to make it look like something else.
 Instead of sending you the block very quickly, I'm going to send it very slowly, and instead of sending you individual transactions, maybe I'm always going to send you 10 bytes per minute.
 Sometimes those 10 bytes are empty, sometimes those 10 bytes are actual things.
 It’s just going to look like something else.
 Maybe I'm going to send a signal to you looking like a YouTube video.
 That's basically the goal.
-Bitcoin Core might not be doing that itself, maybe there would be some additional software that's doing that on top of Bitcoin Core, but in order to do that, it has to have very moldable material (like clay), it has to be able to change everything, it has to be able to make messages longer, make them shorter (well not too much shorter).
+Bitcoin Core might not be doing that itself, maybe there would be some additional software that's doing that on top of Bitcoin Core, but in order to do that, it has to have very moldable material, like clay, it has to be able to change everything, it has to be able to make messages longer, make them shorter, well not too much shorter.
 The function of this garbage in the beginning is to have an extra space that you could use if you needed in order to hide what you're trying to do.
 Beyond that, you don't have to send everything at once.
 In the future, you should be able to send 10 bytes and then nothing, and then 10 bytes and then another 10 bytes so that even the handshake would be broken up into smaller pieces, or made part of a bigger piece, whatever is necessary to hide from the sensors.